cbuelo/tvsews/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-tvsews is to provides code and data for a manuscript (in preparation) associated with a whole-lake fertilization experiment that compared the performance of early warning statistics (EWS) in temporal and spatial data.
+tvsews is an R package that provides code and data for a whole-lake fertilization experiment that caused an algal bloom in order to compared the performance of early warning statistics (EWS) in temporal and spatial data.
+It is currently under development.

 ## Installation